evahocking/stealth-cat/README.md

 # 🐱 Stealth Cat

 **Stealth Cat** is a 2D stealth platformer built in Unity where you play as a sneaky orange cat who must avoid detection, collect fish, and reach the exit without being caught by light cones.
-It's a beginner-friendly Unity game focused on clean mechanics, minimal art, and polished presentation.

 ---